 Two Rivers NWR Announces Upcoming Spring Events

-Brussels, Ill. - Two Rivers National Wildlife Refuge announces the schedule of free events to be held this spring.
+Two Rivers National Wildlife Refuge announces the schedule of free events to be held this spring and summer.

-March Waterfowl Madness, a ranger-led walk, will be held on the Swan Lake levee just one mile from the Brussels Ferry in Calhoun County at 9 a.m.
-Wednesday, March 19.
-Attendees will have a chance to view the thousands of waterfowl that make a stop at the Refuge on their annual spring migration.
-Register by March 18.
-Participants should meet at the Swan Lake levee parking area.
+A nature story hour will be held at the refuge visitor center at 9 a.m.
+Saturday, April 20, May 25, June 22, July 20 and Aug.
+24. Preregister by the Monday before each event.
+The refuge visitor center is located near the village of Brussels, Ill. on Hagen Rd. about four miles from the Brussels Ferry.

 Get The Latest News!